 - Do not store or reuse tokens.

 - By default, tokens expire after 24 hours, this is checked at connection time.
 Adjust the expiration as needed, depending on your use case and application.

 - Add additional information to tokens (using the data parameter) such as usernames or other information that can identify participants, but NEVER use personal information.
-This will help in troubleshooting.

 - Set roles when applicable such as moderator, publisher and subscriber.